zuri-training/auth-wiki-team7/backend/readme.md

-# Setup for Server(Django_Project)
+# Setup for Server (Django_Project)
 ## after cloning the Repo

 1. install python3-pip python3-dev and Gunicorn on the server

 2. install and active the virtual environment

-3. install all the dependencies on the on the requirements.txt
+3. install all the dependencies on the in requirements.txt

 - `pip install -r requirements.txt`